ikumen/azure-flask-starter/README.md

 > ...
 >
 > {
->   "content": null,
+>   "content": "Lets do it",
 >   "created_at": "Sat, 11 Dec 2020 12:03:25 GMT",
 >   "id": 1,
 >   "image_filename": "02e30295-04bd-436b-b3ca-d0cc26b03cac.png",
 >   "title": "Getting started with Azure and Flask",
 >   "user_id": 1
 > }

-# Great, we were able to add an article for our user and
-# the associated image was saved to our blob storage.
+# Note: the image will be given a randomly generated name instead of what you uploaded
 ```

+Great, we were able to add an article for our user and the associated image was saved to our blob storage.

 ### Verify the data was saved to SQL Server and Blob Storage